DracoAter/dracoater.github.io/_posts/2017-02-19-create-lxd-container-with-chef.md

 title: Create an Lxd Container With Chef
 author: Juri Timošin
 tags:
-  - Lxd
+- lxd
-  - Chef
+- chef
-  - Test Kitchen
+- test-kitchen
 ---

 Before going further to running integration tests on your cookbooks and roles we need to prepare a